raspberrypi/documentation/configuration/nfs.md

 ### DNS (optional, only if using DNS)

 Add any client name and IP addresses to `/etc/hosts`.
 (The IP address of the server should already be there.)
 This ensures that NFS will still work even if DNS goes down.
-You can rely on DNS if you want; it's up to you.
+Alternatively you can rely on DNS if you want - it's up to you.

 ### NIS (optional, only if using NIS)